elastos/Elastos/README.md

 **Elastos is a work in progress!**

 ## Community
+### What kind of community members are you hiring?
+[We Want You!
+Elastos Community Recruitment](https://medium.com/elastos/we-want-you-elastos-community-recruitment-da0e97694f63)
 ### How to contribute to the community?
 [Contribution Guide](./CONTRIBUTING.md)
 ### How to raise an issue?
 [Issue Template](./ISSUE_TEMPKLATE.md)
 ### Where are Elastos Developer Community Home?[Elastos Developer Community Repo](https://github.com/elastos/Elastos.Community)